CheongLoic/DevOps-Project/README.md

 ### Docker-compose
 Execute `sudo docker-compose up -d`

 I tried to test docker-compose.yml several times, but it still doesn't work on the port 8090.
 I don't know how to fix it.
-At least I tried
+At least I tried.

 ![alt test](screenshots/Half_done.PNG)

 Then to stop it:
 - `sudo docker-compose stop`
-`sudo docker-compose down`
+- `sudo docker-compose down`

 ## Run instructions (at the terminal for the NodeJS project)